iTwin/itwinjs-core/docs/learning/frontend/QuantityFormatting.md

 ### AlternateUnitLabelsProvider

 The [QuantityFormatter]($frontend) provides a default set of alternate unit labels which are used when parsing strings to quantities.
 The interface [AlternateUnitLabelsProvider]($quantity) defines how alternate units are defined.
-One commonly specified alternate label is "^" used to specify degrees, which is much easier to type then trying to figure out how to enter a "°",  which is the default label for degree.
+One commonly specified alternate label is "^" to specify degrees, much easier to type than trying to figure out how to enter the default label for degree, "°".

-To add custom labels use [QuantityFormatter.addAlternateLabels]($frontend) as shown in the examples below.
+To add custom labels use [QuantityFormatter.addAlternateLabels]($frontend) as shown in the examples below:

   ```ts
   IModelApp.quantityFormatter.addAlternateLabels("Units.ARC_DEG", "^");